-The National Principles for Child Safe Organisations15Incorporate the ten standards recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse in December 2017 but cover all forms of child abuse.
+The National Principles for Child Safe OrganisationsIncorporate the ten standards recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse in December 2017 but cover all forms of child abuse.
 They were developed by the Australian Human Rights Commission and endorsed by all members of the Council of Australian Governments (COAG) in February 2019.

-14 https://pmc.gov.au/domestic-policy/national-office-child-safety
+&lt;sup>17 https://pmc.gov.au/domestic-policy/national-office-child-safety

-15 childsafe.humanrights.gov.au/national-principles
+&lt;sup>18 childsafe.humanrights.gov.au/national-principles